 Eczema, also known as atopic dermatitis, is a common skin condition that causes red, itchy, and inflamed patches of skin.

-It can be quite painful and uncomfortable, driving you to the cream and ointment aisle in search of relief.
+It can be quite painful and uncomfortable, leading you to search for a cream or ointment for some relief.

-Maybe you’ve tested several different types of topical treatments for eczema but aren’t quite impressed yet.
-Or maybe you’re simply up for trying the newest products — like cannabidiol (CBD) creams — to see if they work for you.
+Maybe you’ve tested several different types of topical treatments for eczema but aren’t quite impressed.
+Or maybe you’re simply up for trying some new products — like cannabidiol (CBD) creams — to see if they work for you.

-Keep reading to learn more about research on CBD and skin conditions like eczema, and check out some CBD topicals we’ve vetted for you.
+Keep reading to learn more about research on CBD and skin conditions, like eczema, and check out some CBD topicals we vetted for you.